SuperOfficeDocs/superoffice-docs/docs/database/tables/resourceoverride.md

 ---
-uid: table-resourceoverride
+uid: table-ResourceOverride
-title: resourceoverride table
+title: ResourceOverride table
 description: Generic mechanism for overriding (or even defining new) text resources, in multiple languages so.generated: true
 keywords:
   - "database"
   - "ResourceOverride"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# resourceoverride Table (448)
+# ResourceOverride Table (448)

 ## Fields